BackendStack21/keycloak-backend/README.md

 ```

 ## Breaking changes
+### v4
+- Codebase migrated from JavaScript to TypeScript.
+Many thanks to @neferin12

 ### v3
 - The `UserManager` class was dropped
 - The `auth-server-url` config property was changed to `keycloak_base_url`